afomi/datacatalog-api/doc/about.md

 Generally speaking, all API calls require an API key parameter (called api_key).

-To get an API key, please visit [nationaldatacatalog.com](http://nationaldatacatalog.com).
-If you would like to become a curator or administrator, please use the Contact Us form.
+When we launch the National Data Catalog Web App, you will be able to get an API key by visiting [nationaldatacatalog.com](http://nationaldatacatalog.com).

 ## JSON Based